jonathanlocke/jonathanlocke.github.io/unpublished/logging.md

 * *EmailLog*
 * *FileLog*

 Logs can be filtered using the system property KIVAKIT_LOG_LEVEL, and asynchronous logging can be turned off with -DKIVAKIT_LOG_SYNCHRONOUS=false.
-For more details on logging configuration, see [kivakit system properties](https://github.com/Telenav/kivakit/blob/master/documentation/developing/system-properties.md) and [kivakit-kernel logging](https://github.com/Telenav/kivakit/blob/master/kivakit-kernel/documentation/logging.md).
+For more details on logging configuration, see [kivakit-kernel logging](https://github.com/Telenav/kivakit/blob/master/kivakit-kernel/documentation/logging.md).
+You will need to read this documention enough to understand the details of the KIVAKIT_LOG property at a minimum.

 Although *Logger*s are easy enough to use by themselves, in KivaKit it is rare to use one directly.
-Instead, an object will extend *BaseRepeater* or implement the *RepeaterMixin* interface, and it will simply broadcast messages without regard to where they might go.
+Instead, an object will extend *BaseComponent* or implement the *ComponentMixin* interface, and it will simply broadcast messages without regard to where they might go.
 Any actual logging only comes in if those messages arrive at a *Logger* at the end of the listener chain (or somewhere along the way).
 This design completely decouples an object's reporting of its status from logging functionality, while still allowing it to happen when desired.

 The *Application* class (more on this in a future article) does exactly this:

-    public abstract class Application extends BaseRepeater
+    public abstract class Application extends BaseComponent
     {
         private static final Logger LOGGER = LoggerFactory.newLogger();